digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/data-sources/oracledb.md

 # Oracle DB

-ToolJet can connect to Oracle databases to read and write data.
+JumpStart can connect to Oracle databases to read and write data.

 ## Connection